 - Make sure that your cloud storage provider’s app on your iPad is updated by going to the App Store app on your iPad and checking for updates.

-- Open the cloud storage provider’s app on your iPad to make sure you can see and open the same files you're trying to download.
+- Open the cloud storage provider’s app on your iPad to make sure you can see and download the same files you're trying to import.

-- Open the Files app on your iPad to check if you can see and open the same files from your cloud storage provider.
+- Open the Files app on your iPad to see if you can download the same files from your cloud storage provider.
 If you can't download them using the Files app you won’t have access to them using our apps.

-One solution is to use the Files app to copy your files from your cloud storage provider to the On My iPad storage location, then you'll be able to import the files from the On My iPad storage location without any issues:
+One solution is to use the Files app to copy your files from your cloud storage provider to the On My iPad storage location, then you'll be able to import the files without any issues:

 - Open the Files app and tap on the cloud storage provider’s name in the Locations sidebar (e.g. Dropbox).